Blake-Larson/mern-auth-template/README.md

 The back-end for this app was built using Node, Express, Mongoose, and MongoDB along with Passport-local, Express-session, and Bcrpyt for authentication.
 The backend is based off of an MVC architecture with the views being in the client folder.
 The routes and controller handle login, logout, signup, and authenticated to check if the current user has an authenticated session stored.

 ## Optimizations
-While I want to keep this template simple, I know that there is more work to be done refactoring how I handle authentication.
+While I want to keep this template simple, I know that there is more work to be done refactoring how I handle authentication.<br>
 My next steps are:
 * Ensure authentication is using best practices and is secure.
 * Possibly look into using cookies along with express-session.